<check against delivery>

 … as the quieter, better part of ourselves."

-To show up; to understand the role fully; to be understanding and inclusive of those with different views and to give my absolute best every day.
+The answer is, to show up; to understand the role fully; to be understanding and inclusive of those with different views and to give my absolute best every day.

 Today, I hope that anyone reviewing my first year in office would see two primary things: First, a continuation of tradition and ceremony established and exhibited by my predecessors, deep respect and understanding of the office of Governor-General, its relationship with The Crown, and the constitutional, parliamentary and legal frameworks that circumscribe the responsibilities and powers of the Governor-General.